Michael Caine: Political views

-Caine has often been outspoken about his political views, referring to himself as a "left-wing Tory" influenced by both his working class background and Korean War service.
-He left the United Kingdom for the United States in the late 1970s, citing the income tax levied on top earners by the Labour government of James Callaghan, which then stood at 83%.
-He lived in Beverly Hills during that time, but returned to the UK eight years later when taxes had been lowered by the Conservative government of Margaret Thatcher:
+Caine has often spoken about his political views, referring to himself as a "left-wing Tory" influenced by both his working class background and Korean War service.
+He left the UK to live in the United States in the late 1970s due to tax under James Callaghan's Labour government, which peaked at 92 per cent.
+He lived in Beverly Hills during that time, but returned to the UK eight years later when taxes had been lowered by Margaret Thatcher's Conservative government:

 I realised that's not a socialist country, it's a communist country without a dictator, so I left and I was never going to come back.
 Maggie Thatcher came in and put the taxes back down and in the end, you know, you don't mind paying tax.
 What am I going to do?
 Not pay tax and drive around in a Rolls-Royce, with cripples begging on the street like you see in some countries?

-Following the launch of his film Harry Brown in 2009, Caine called for the reintroduction of national service in the UK to give young people "a sense of belonging, rather than a sense of violence".

-In 2009, Caine publicly criticised the Labour government of Gordon Brown for its new 50% income tax rate on top earners and threatened to return to the United States if his taxes were increased further.
-During the run up to the 2010 general election, Caine publicly endorsed the Conservative Party and appeared with then-party leader David Cameron for the launch of a civilian non-compulsory "National Service" for sixteen-year-olds, although Caine stated he had previously supported New Labour under the leadership of Tony Blair in 1997.
+Caine said he voted for New Labour under the leadership of Tony Blair in 1997.
+In 2009, he publicly criticised Gordon Brown's Labour government for its new 50 per cent income tax rate on top earners and threatened to return to the United States if his taxes were increased further.
+Following the launch of his film Harry Brown in November 2009, Caine called for the reintroduction of national service in the UK to give young people "a sense of belonging, rather than a sense of violence".
+During the run up to the 2010 general election, Caine publicly endorsed the Conservative Party and appeared with its leader David Cameron for the launch of a civilian non-compulsory "National Service" for sixteen-year-olds.

 Caine voted in favour of Brexit in the 2016 European Referendum, stating he would rather be a "poor master than a rich servant".
 He said he was a reluctant Leaver; "I don't know what to vote for.
 Both are scary.
 To me, you've now got in Europe a sort of government-by-proxy of everybody, who has now got carried away.
-Unless there is some extremely significant changes, we should get out."
+Unless there is some extremely significant changes, we should get out".

-In November 2024, following the election of Labour Party leader Sir Keir Starmer as prime minister in the July of that year, Caine supported the petition on the UK Parliament petitions website that demanded a new general election in the UK by sharing it on his X account.
+In November 2024, following the election of the Labour Party and Keir Starmer becoming Prime Minister in July that year, Caine supported the petition on the UK Parliament petitions website that demanded a new general election in the UK by sharing it on his X account.

 In a 2010 Classic FM interview, Caine said that he had requested a doctor to deliberately give his father a fatal overdose when he was dying from liver cancer in 1955 and endorsed voluntary euthanasia.
+Doctors had told his father that he had only four days to live.

+Caine is inspired by Ayn Rand, having named his daughter Dominique after a character in her book The Fountainhead (1943).